The Hybrid Reality

 Where Hybrid Actually Breaks Down

-To be clear: saying hybrid is real is not the same thing as saying today’s hybrid systems are good.
-Most organizations are not operating in a well-designed hybrid model.
-They are limping through a badly stitched-together one.
-The breakdowns usually happen in four key areas.
+Saying hybrid delivery is real does not mean today’s hybrid systems are good.
+Plenty of organizations are not operating a well-designed hybrid model.
+They are limping through a badly stitched-together one and calling it maturity because the dashboard has colors.

 1. The system was never designed as one system

-This is the real handoff problem…that the handoff itself is not the root cause of any issues.
-It’s the design.
+This is the real handoff problem.
+The handoff itself is usually not the root cause.
+The design is.

 Stories become “test scope.”
 Intent becomes tickets.
 Defects lose their connection to the originating change.
 Developers move on.
 Testing catches up later.
 Accountability gets fuzzy.